ui5-community/ui5-ecosystem-showcase/docs/index.md

 ## Contributing vs. Self-managed

-This repository is open to anyone who wants to share his task or middleware with the UI5 community.
+This repository is open to anyone who wants to share his/her task or middleware with the UI5 community.
 By integrating an extension in this repository you can benefit from automated releases of the tasks and middlewares to the public npm registry.
 In addition, you will get a review before your task or middleware is merged.
 But if you prefer to manage your repository and release on your own, you can also do so.
 But in this case, please create a PR for this page to list your task or middleware here and share it with the UI5 community!

 ## Available Tasks and Middlewares